NetworkwithJosh/IT-Project/Powershell/Powershell-Absolute-Fundamental.md

 - Always prefer **full cmdlets** in scripts (`Remove-Item` instead of `rm`) for readability.

 - Aliases are good for typing faster interactively.
+---

+# Breaking-Down a Powershell Script to aid my learning of Powershell automation.